marco-morales/QMSS-GR5069_Spring2021/week_04/README.md

 ### Coding Style in Python

 Nothing is more satisfying for a Python devotee than coming across code crafted in the correct "Pythonic" way.
 Not a hard thing to achieve since the community has produced a comprehensive document that leads the way - [__PEP 8 Style Guide for Python Code__](https://www.python.org/dev/peps/pep-0008/).
-Be nice to your fellow Pythonistas - and your future self - and learn it by heart.
+In a more poetic - yet meaningful - way,  [__The Zen of Python__](https://www.python.org/dev/peps/pep-0020/) summarizes the spirit of Python coding.
+Be nice to your fellow Pythonistas - and your future self - and learn them by heart.

 ### Coding Style in R